aloneguid/bt/Writerside/topics/portable-mode.md

 > **Portable mode**
 >
-> Assumes that application will be ran from a portable medium, such as USB stick, mapped drive, or anything removeable.
+> Assumes that application will be run from a portable medium, such as USB stick, mapped drive, or anything removeable.
 In this mode, all the application files and configuration will be stored in the same place, so they can be moved between computers without loss of configuration.
 >
 {style="note"}